2011 Grand Rapids shootings: Standoff and Dantzler's suicide

 At about 7:00 p.m., April Swanson, a friend of Dantzler, called police to report that he was following her car.
 He shot her from his vehicle at Fulton Street and Division Avenue, with the woman suffering a serious but non-life-threatening arm injury.
 He also fired into a passing pickup truck but no passengers were injured.
 Police intervened by ramming Dentzler's vehicle, and they exchanged gunfire; no officers were shot.
 The suspect was chased by police, who attempted to disable his vehicle as he drove through downtown Grand Rapids, prior to briefly taking Interstate 196 west to northbound US 131.
 Dantzler then turned onto eastbound Interstate 96, where he crossed the median and continued eastward on the westbound lanes, and crashed into a freeway ditch around 7:15 p.m.

 At this point, he exited his vehicle and ran on foot, entering a residence on Rickman Avenue NE in the northeastern part of Grand Rapids, not far from the killings on Brynell Court.
 He held Joyce Bean, her significant other Steve Helderman, and Meg Holmes hostage; Dantzler had no connection to them.
 Joyce Bean, who was 53 years old, was released from the house at about 9:30 p.m. after Dantzler was given cigarettes and Gatorade by police.
 Dantzler continued negotiations with police, at which point he was distraught and contemplating suicide.
-At 11:30 p.m., he fatally shot himself in the head while hiding in a closet with Helderman.
-Holmes and Helderman were still in the room.
-Helderman turned his head just before the suicide so as not to see it.
+At 11:30 p.m., he fatally shot himself in the head while hiding in a closet with Helderman, who turned his head just before the shot, so as not to see it.
+Holmes was also still in the room.

 Police believe that he was "hunting" his former girlfriends and that the pending separation from his wife was the reason for the shooting spree.
 Police said that Dantzler was carrying a large amount of ammunition.

 Victims

 Dantzler killed seven people in two homes.
 At the home on Plainfield Avenue, he killed 27-year-old Amanda Emkens along with her 10-year-old daughter Marisa Emkens and her 23-year-old sister Kimberlee Emkens.
 Kimberlee Emkens was a former girlfriend of Dantzler, although the two had not been in recent contact.
 At the home on Brynell Court, the suspect killed 29-year-old Jennifer Heeren and her parents Thomas Heeren, 51, and Rebecca Heeren, 52.
-Dantzler also killed his own 12-year-old daughter, Kamrie, with Jennifer Heeran.
-Jennifer Heeren was the estranged wife of Dantzler and both had Kamrie Heeren-Dantzler as a daughter; the suspect's relationship with Heeren was abusive.
+Dantzler also killed his own 12-year-old daughter, Kamrie.
+Jennifer Heeren was the estranged wife of Dantzler and mother of Kamrie.
+The suspect's relationship with Heeren was abusive.